The Bridges of Venice

 I will try now to explain some of the most famous ones and some of the strangest – let me know which one you found more interesting!

-Ponte Dei Pugni or Fists Bridge – the bridge, located in San Barnaba, preserves on the four corners of the floor, the marble imprint of a foot.
+- Ponte Dei Pugni or Bridge of Fists – the bridge, located in San Barnaba, preserves on the four corners of the floor, the marble imprint of a foot.
 The bridge, in fact, was used like a boxing ring for the famous fists fights.
-The game involved two men of the two opposing factions of the Castellani (from the district of Castello) and the Nicolotti ( from San Nicolo dei Mendicoli) to fight for hours and hours on the bridge, which once he had no railing.
+The game involved two men of the two opposing factions of the Castellani (from the district of Castello) and the Nicolotti ( from San Nicolo dei Mendicoli) to fight for hours and hours on the bridge, which once had no railing.

 The aim of each wrestler was to throw the opponent into the water, while the population was rooting from the balcony of the houses, the boats and from the shore.
 The fights were prohibited from 1705, due to the fact that the fights got more violent and people actually died.